-The Salt Lake City segment of the Wasatch fault zone includes three subsections that overlap, and are from north to south, the Warm Springs, East Bench, and Cottonwood faults (Personius and Scott, 1992).
+The Salt Lake City segment of the Wasatch fault zone includes three subsections that overlap, and are from north to south the Warm Springs, East Bench, and Cottonwood faults (Personius and Scott, 1992).
 In the map area the East Bench and Cottonwood faults have scarps that indicate surface fault rupture; these faults are discussed below.
-Two other faults in the quadrangle are also discussed, a queried fault west of the East Bench fault and a concealed fault along the mountain front.
-Numerous available consultant surface-fault-rupture investigations in the Sugar House quadrangle provided valuable new information for the mapping of the fault location in the quadrangle (see for example, McKean, 2017a).
+Two other faults of the Salt Lake City segment in the quadrangle are also discussed, the Nibley Park fault (a fault west of the East Bench fault) and the Foothill fault (a concealed fault along the mountain front).
+Numerous available consultant surface-fault-rupture investigations in the Sugar House quadrangle provided valuable new information for the mapping of the fault locations in the quadrangle (see for example, McKean, 2017a).